lessor/lessor/README.md

   <img src="./docs/images/gophers/boxes.png" width="400">
 </p>

-Deploy, manage, and secure applications on [Kubernetes](https://kubernetes.io/).
+Lessor is an open platform for deploying, managing, and securing multi-tenant workloads on [Kubernetes](https://kubernetes.io/).

 - [Introduction](#introduction)
 - [How Does It Work?](#how-does-it-work)